 - Haryali Teej: This festival is celebrated at the beginning of the monsoon.
 As “Haryali” means “greenery” in Hindi, this festival celebrates greenery, good harvest, and prosperity.
 Women usually wear green clothes on this day and worship the moon, Goddess Radha and Lord Krishna.

 - Kajari Teej: This is on the third day of the Shravan month.
 Women sing devotional songs and worship the neem tree on this day.

 - Hartalika Teej: It lasts three days.
 Women observe fasts for the entire three days, the second day being the one without water or Nirjara.
 This is observed for the long life of their husbands.
-Hartalika Teej this is the most important one out of the three.
+Hartalika Teej is the most important one out of the three.

 Haryali Teej - A day for Greenery

 Haryali Teej, as per the Hindu calendar, is celebrated on the 3rd day of the bright fortnight (Shukla Paksha) in the Shravan maas.
 Hariyali Teej is also called Singhara Teej.
-The Hindi word “Hariyali” means “greenery” since this time is monsoon time in India, the earth gets draped in greenery after the season of summer.
+The Hindi word “Hariyali” means “greenery” since this time is monsoon time in India, the earth gets draped in greenery after summer.

 The rituals of Hariyali Teej

-On the Teej day, married women worship Goddess Parvati.
+On Teej day, married women worship Goddess Parvati.
 Special fairs, dances, swings, and folk songs are performed on the day of the festival.
 Rajasthan, Uttar Pradesh, and northern parts of India are some of the places where Hariyali Teej

 is celebrated on a large scale.

 Kajari Teej - A day for rejuvenating love